clomax/portfolio/data/raptor_dash.md

-Raptor Dash is an infinite runner game featuring the skeletons of a velociraptor that has come to life running through a museum.
+Raptor Dash is an infinite runner game featuring the skeleton of a velociraptor that has come to life running through a museum.
 The aim of the project is to work with an illustrator to produce a complete game.